Featured

 Christian Marriage Counseling: Tips to Protect Your Marriage

 Most marriages begin with joyful anticipation of a shared life together.
 Sadly, though, not all couples live happily ever after.
 Some honor their commitment and stay together even after the spark is gone and wonder if there isn’t more to life than this.
 Others choose to get a divorce.
 They would have benefited from Christian marriage counseling.
 This was never God’s intention.
 He designed marriage to be an intimate relationship between a man and a woman that would multiply their joys, divide their sorrows, and provide a safe, supportive place where they would never feel alone.
 Where there is no guidance, a people fails, but in an abundance of counselors there is safety. – Proverbs 11:14, ESV New marriages, like new cars, however, require regular maintenance.
 There will be bumps and turns along the way, which can quickly send your relationship careening on a downward spiral if not handled promptly and correctly.
-Seeking the help of a trained Christian marriage counselor is a wise move that can help get you and your spouse back on track again.
+Seeking the help of a trained Christian marriage counselor, such as those at Flower Mound Christian Counseling, is a wise move that can help get you and your spouse back on track again.
 Common warning signs of trouble ahead Inability to resolve conflict in a healthy way.
 Having the same fight over and over again.
 Constant bickering.
 Unmet expectations.
 Inability to compromise.
 One spouse dominating the relationship, leaving the other spouse’s needs unmet.
 Loss of closeness.
 Unfulfilling sex life.
 Conflicts about money.
 Conflict with in-laws.
 Disagreeing about parenting issues.
 How Christian marriage counseling can help restore a troubled marriage Christian marriage counseling is a faith-based approach that combines Biblical principles with conventional secular therapy.
-Its goal is to help couples gain a better understanding of the dynamics of their relationship and each other’s perspectives, develop healthy communication skills, and learn how to reconnect and work through their problems together, rather than one spouse casting blame and [...]
+Its goal is to help couples gain a better understanding of the dynamics of their relationship and each other’s perspectives, develop healthy communication skills, and learn how to reconnect and work through their [...]

 Comments Off on Christian Marriage Counseling: Tips to Protect Your Marriage